Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 Cost and Commitment: When You Pay Matters

-Senswriter lowers the barrier to entry by letting you try the entire **writing and revision workflow first** for free.
-You only subscribe when you are ready to create your final publish-ready files - costing just **$4.99/month (or $49.99/year)**.
+Senswriter lets you try the writing and revision workflow for free.
+You subscribe when you are ready to create final export files, starting at **$4.99/month (or $49.99/year)**.

 Quick Fit Checklist